 Final thoughts…

-Both live-in care and hourly care can provide peace of mind, reduce loneliness, greater independence and, most importantly, allow people to remain in the comfort of their own home.
+Both live-in care and hourly care can provide peace of mind, reduce loneliness, provide greater independence, and allow people to remain in the comfort of their own home.

-Alternatively, head over to the care section of our website where you’ll find information on everything from paying for care to guidance and support for carers.
+Alternatively, the care section of our website has information on everything from paying for care to support for carers.

 Have you got any experience of live-in care or hourly care?
 What do you think are the benefits of each?
 We’d be interested to hear from you in the comments below.